istio/istio.io/content/docs/concepts/traffic-management/index.md

 for more information on the locality load balancing feature.

-In addition to basic service discovery and load balancing, Istio provides a rich set of traffic routing and control features, which will be described in the following sections.
+In addition to basic service discovery and load balancing, Istio provides a rich set of traffic routing and control features, which are described in the following sections.

 ## Traffic routing and configuration